apratt7891/social-network/README.md

 ## Description
-🔍 This is an APU for a social network web application.
+🔍 This is an API for a social network web application.
 Users can share their thoughts, react to friends' thoughts and more!
 This API was built using Mongoose with a MongoDB server.
 ## Table of Contents
 - [Description](#description)
 - [Installation](#install)